Kadugannawa Pass: History

 The Kadugannawa Pass was a lookout point in the Kingdom of Kandy.
 The Balana fort which was the main fortress established to protect the Kandian Kingdom from foreign powers was situated near the Kadugannawa pass.

 The British were the first foreign power to occupy Kingdom of Kandy permanently.
 British Governor Edward Barnes wanted a new road built to Kandy as the old road was long and circuitous.
 The old road was along the Kelani river valley, via Ruwanwella to the Ma Oya valley, then up the incline to Gampola and on to Kandy.
 The new road was built through Kadugannawa mountain pass in the 1820s led by Captain Dawson.

-When British built the new Colombo-Kandy road they decided to pierce a rock at the Kadugannawa Pass instead of blasting it away or simply bypassing it, as the new road does today.
+When the British built the new Colombo-Kandy road they decided to pierce a rock at the Kadugannawa Pass instead of blasting it away or simply bypassing it, as the new road does today.
 This rock piercing is known as the Kadugannawa Tunnel and is still preserved though a bypass road was built around it when the Colombo-Kandy A1 highway was widened and upgraded in the late 1980s.

 An explanation for piercing the rock is that the Kadugannawa tunnel was a symbol.
 The tunnel is said to have been created to fulfill an old Sinhalese prophecy that there is no way to foreigners to rule Kandy, unless they pierce the mountains.
 The British were the first foreign power to occupy Kandy permanently.
 Thus, the British went out of their way to include a tunnel on the road.
 Regrettably, this nice story is disputed, as the Kurunegala tunnel is claimed to have been constructed earlier (in 1823) to fulfill the prophetic saying.